 How to Ask If a Position Is a Telecommute Job

-If a company doesn’t specifically say a position is a telecommute job in the description, then most likely it doesn’t intend to directly hire a telecommuter.
+If a company doesn’t specifically say a position is a telecommute job in the description, then most likely it doesn’t intend to hire a telecommuter directly.
 And that’s pretty common.
 Telecommuting is often a perk allowed after an employee has proven his or her productivity in the office.
 And the decision is often made by individual managers, even if the company has a telecommuting policy.

 However, just because a company doesn’t hire a telecommuter directly doesn’t mean there is no possibility of a position becoming a telecommute job in the future.
 And if you would still want the job even if no telecommuting is allowed, you'll have to be subtle to find out about a company’s telecommuting policy.